Simple Tips for Taking Good Care of Your Clothes

 Dress Shirts, Sweaters and Tops

-A few factors, including the fabric; details like buttons, collars and zippers; and the style of shirt can help you figure out whether a top is best folded or hung on a hanger.
+A few factors, including a garment’s fabric; details like buttons, collars and zippers; and the style of shirt, can help you figure out whether a top is best folded or hung on a hanger.

-T-shirts and knits can stretch out and lose their shape when kept on hangers.
+T-shirts and knits can stretch out and lose their shape when kept on hangers—these items are best folded and stored in drawers or on shelves.
 Delicate blouses should also be folded or hung on a padded hanger.
-And off-the-shoulder tops or those made with lace or details around the shoulders are probably best folded neatly and stored on a shelf or in a cubbie.
+And off-the-shoulder tops or those made with lace or details around the shoulders are probably best folded neatly and stored on a shelf or cubbie.

 Yes, folding your tops may add some wrinkles.
 Get rid of them quickly with a small hand steamer or by spraying your top with a little bit of water and letting it dry—the wrinkles will fall out.

-Wool dress pants are best hung from the hem or cuff—this prevents creases and wrinkles from forming and dust from building up if they’re folded over a hanger.
+Wool dress pants are best hung from the hem or cuff to prevent creases and wrinkles from forming and dust from building up if they’re folded over a hanger.
 Jeans can be folded on shelves or hung in your closet—they’re hardy and can withstand a lot.

 Suits, Jackets and Blazers